iVS3D/iVS3D/README.md

 ## Features

 - Import of images and videos (.jpg, .jpeg, .png, ..., .mp4, .mov, ...)
+- Import GPS-Metadata for images and video.
+We support:
+    - EXIF-Tags in JPEG and PNG
+    - SRT-files for DJI-Drones (Matrice, Matrice2, Mavic and Mavic3T)
+    - Raw text files with the syntax "# framenumber utcUnixTimestampMicrosec lat lon alt"
+    - GPX files
 - Drag and drop to import images, videos, and open projects
 - Plugins for selecting images based on:
     - Meta information such as framerate or gps locations (_Nth Frame_, _Geo Distance_, _Geo Map_)